 Strategic Guest Contribution

-Identify the five to ten most respected publications in your industry and pitch original, expert articles that would add value to their readership.
+Identify the five to ten most respected publications in your industry and pitch original, expert articles that would add genuine value to their readership.
 The pitch must demonstrate genuine expertise — editors at quality publications can immediately tell the difference between someone who knows their subject and someone using guest posting as a link scheme.
 Write for the audience first.
 The link is secondary and should feel that way in the content itself.
+A guest post that earns significant readership and social engagement on the target publication also feeds brand awareness and referral traffic — the link is just one of multiple returns on the investment.

-Help A Reporter Out (HARO) and similar journalist sourcing platforms connect reporters seeking expert commentary with professionals who can provide it.
+Help A Reporter Out (HARO) and similar journalist sourcing platforms — including Connectively, Featured, and Qwoted — connect reporters seeking expert commentary with professionals who can provide it.
 When a journalist quotes you and links to your site as the source, you earn a genuine editorial backlink from a publication you could not have simply contacted cold.
-Consistent participation — responding quickly with specific, quotable expertise — can generate high-authority backlinks from national and international publications over time.
-This is one of the most efficient link-building channels available.
+Consistent participation — responding quickly with specific, quotable expertise rather than generic statements — can generate high-authority backlinks from national and international publications over time.
+This is one of the most efficient link-building channels available for professionals with genuine domain expertise.

 Broken Link Building

 Find resource pages and articles in your niche that contain outbound links pointing to pages that no longer exist (404 errors).
 Contact the page owner, point out the broken link, and suggest your content as a suitable replacement.
-This works because you are genuinely helping them fix a problem rather than asking for a favour.
-Tools like Ahrefs and Semrush make finding broken link opportunities straightforward and scalable.
+This works because you are genuinely helping them fix a problem rather than simply asking for a favour.
+Tools like Ahrefs and Semrush make finding broken link opportunities at scale straightforward.
+The success rate is higher than cold outreach because the proposition is clear and mutually beneficial — they fix a broken user experience, you earn a link.

 Internal Linking as a Foundation

-Strong internal linking is not a replacement for backlinks, but it is the foundation that makes backlinks more effective.
-When an external site links to one of your pages, internal links distribute that authority to related pages across your site.
+Strong internal linking is not a replacement for backlinks, but it is the foundation that makes every backlink more effective.
+When an external site links to one of your pages, internal links distribute that authority across related pages throughout your site.
 A well-architected internal linking structure ensures that every piece of quality content benefits from the authority your best-linked pages accumulate.
-Review your use of absolute vs relative links and ensure your most important pages receive internal links from your highest-traffic content.
+Review your use of absolute vs relative links and ensure your most important commercial pages receive internal links from your highest-traffic content.
+This internal link architecture also feeds into how Google evaluates your site’s topical authority — a well-interlinked cluster of related content around a topic signals depth of expertise, not just breadth.

 What to Look For in an Audit

-Review your backlink profile for links from irrelevant or low-quality sites, links with over-optimised exact-match anchor text, links from sites that appear to exist purely as link networks, sudden spikes in new links from unfamiliar sources (which can indicate negative SEO attacks), and lost links from sites that previously linked to you (indicating opportunities to reclaim or replace).
+Review your backlink profile for: links from irrelevant or low-quality sites with no genuine editorial content; links with over-optimised exact-match anchor text appearing in large clusters; links from sites that appear to exist purely as link networks or AI-generated content farms; sudden spikes in new links from unfamiliar sources (which can indicate negative SEO attacks where competitors point toxic links at your site); and lost links from sites that previously linked to you, which represent reclamation opportunities.
 Google Search Console, Ahrefs, and Semrush all provide backlink data — using at least two sources gives a more complete picture, as no single tool indexes 100% of all backlinks.

 When to Use the Disavow Tool

 Google’s Disavow Tool allows you to tell Google to ignore specific backlinks when evaluating your site.
 It should be used sparingly — only when you have clear evidence that toxic links are actively harming your rankings and you cannot get them removed through direct outreach to the linking site.
 Google generally handles low-quality links through its own spam filters, so the disavow tool is a last resort, not a routine maintenance task.
-Using it incorrectly can do more harm than the links you are trying to remove.
+Using it incorrectly — disavowing legitimate links — can do more harm than the toxic links you are trying to remove.
+If you have recently recovered from a core update penalty, our post on the SEO audit process covers the full recovery methodology.

 Tracking Your Progress